nebulab/playbook/README.md

 # The Nebulab playbook

-Nebulab is a consulting agency founded in 2012.
-We specialize in the design and development of Web applications for clients of all sizes.
+Nebulab is a consulting agency specialized in the design and development of custom eCommerce applications for clients of all sizes.

-We are a constantly growing company thanks to a team of professionals who love their work and share the same set of values.

-This playbook sets out the guidelines we follow in our day-to-day work and operations and is a great resource for both new and existing employees.
+This playbook is a living document and outlines the practices we follow in our day-to-day work on our company and client projects.

 The playbook is live at https://playbook.nebulab.it.